December 1, 2020

 If microscopic hematuria is present in your urine, your physician will want to examine the cause.
 “It’s commonly due to a lot of other things,” Chang said.
 “Kidney stones or infection or trauma are much more common causes of hematuria, but you need to rule out cancer.”

-Most cases of bladder cancer, about 70 to 80 percent, are not invasive.
+Most cases, about 70 to 80 percent, are not invasive.
 That means cancerous cells can be removed via a transurethral resection of the bladder tumor (TURBT), usually an outpatient procedure with minimal recovery time.
 “The vast majority of patients who have their bladders kept in place can be treated with medicines put inside the bladder,” Chang said.
 In some cases after an initial TURBT, patients can simply be followed closely with imaging and cystoscopy, which evaluates the bladder.

 Bladder cancer treatment at Vanderbilt